kinectron/docusaurus-site-archive/docs/api-windows.md

 ---
-id: api2
+id: api-windows
-title: Using the Kinectron API
+title: Kinect Windows: Using the Kinectron API
-sidebar_label: Kinectron API
+sidebar_label: Kinect Windows: Kinectron API
 ---

 ## Using the Client-side API